WKG-Software-GmbH/wkg-entity-framework-core-mysql/README.md

 ## Installation

-Then, Install the `Wkg.EntityFrameworkCore.MySql` package by adding the following package references to your project file:
+Install the `Wkg.EntityFrameworkCore.MySql` package by adding the following package references to your project file:

 ```xml
 <ItemGroup>